-We bring museum learning activities to 4 year old kindergarten groups all over metropolitan Melbourne and regional Victoria.
+Our traveling ‘museum in a van’ program brings museum learning activities to 4-year-old kindergarten groups all over metropolitan Melbourne and regional Victoria.

 These sessions are led by a presenter skilled in early learning and include specimens, objects, replicas and photographs.
 Most of the items presented can be handled.
 Each session is between 45 minutes and one hour in duration and is for up to 30 children.

 We have developed a social story for teachers with children on the autism spectrum.
-You can edit this document to suit your needs.
+You can edit the document to suit your needs or view the webpage.

 Choose from four presentations